sosingh1226/02_ResponsivePortfolio/README.md

+RESPONSIVE PORTFOLIO:

+The requirement of this project covered all necessary topics and features those are important in Bootstrap.
+Definitely required a lot of GooleFi realizing there could be multiple solutions to one problem.

+I felt this expercise was fun and very rewarding once you get to see the results especially when I tried using my final web link on different devices (laptop, phone and ipad)

+Challenges: Navbar Hamburger dorpdown was a challenge for me.
+Another point of struggle was wrapping text around the image within a container (About/ Index Page).

+Lots to learn!

+INSTRUCTIONS BELOW:

 # Unit 02 CSS and Bootstrap Homework: Responsive Portfolio

 Responsive design ensures that web applications render well on a variety of devices and window or screen sizes.
 As a developer, you will likely be asked to create a mobile-first application or add responsive design to an existing application.